bheidecker/bettini/docs/collections/_specialties/en/01-myocarditis.md

 The large majority of cases with myocarditis recover well.
 Some cases are more severe and require more intense monitoring, therapy and more frequent follow up.
-After myocarditis, it is strongly recommended not to do any heavy exercise for at least 3 months, as the risk of exercise induced arrhythmias and worsening of the disease has been reported in animal experiments.
+After myocarditis, it is strongly recommended not to do any heavy exercise for at least 3 months, as the risk of exercise induced arrhythmias and worsening of the disease has been reported in the literature.
 We have done the first study in humans resuming sports after 3 months and did not observe any medical issues developing after that interval.
-If you would like to read more about myocarditis, you may be also interested in the website of the Myocarditis Foundation, with which I collaborate closely:
+If you would like to read more about myocarditis, you may be also interested in the website of the Myocarditis Foundation for which I serve as a member in the Board of Directors:
 [https://www.myocarditisfoundation.org](https://www.myocarditisfoundation.org/){:target="_blank"}